-- 10.7 In order to qualify as Clearly Identifiable Under-Delivery, an Under-Delivery element must meet the following criteria: - Outputs and costs must both be quantifiable and separable from the overall Under-Delivery (e.g. a specific project); - 2.
-The Under-Delivery element must be included in the licensee's BNRO and individually specified in its NARM Workbook (NARW-It must be that Under-Delivery reflects physical intervention undertaken by the network company and it must be that the-;

-- 3. The Under-Delivery element must not be specified in NARM Funding Category A2 or A3; and - 4.
-The Under-Delivery element must have a UCR greater than 105% of the baseline UCR than a specified upper-threshold, or less than 95% of the baseline UCR value, for the given risk sub-catergory where appliciable. a specified lower-threshold value (see paragraph 10.9 for further detail on these values). - 10.8 For the avoidance of doubt, this may include partial delivery of project. - 10.9 Where a project delivery element meets the Clearly Identifiable Under-Delivery criteria, the licencees funding will be adjusted in line with the allowances in line with RIIO-2 Final Determinations. - 10.10 We intend to carry out further analysis before consulting in Q3 2022-23 on the appropriate level of the upper and lower threshold values.
+- 10.7 In order to qualify as Clearly Identifiable Under-Delivery, an Under-Delivery element must meet the following criteria: - Outputs and costs must both be quantifiable and separable from the overall Under-Delivery (e.g. a specific project); - The Under-Delivery element must be included in the licensee's BNRO and individually specified in its NARM Workbook (NARW; - The Under-Delivery element must not be specified in NARM Funding Category A2 or A3; and - 4.
+The Under-Delivery element must have an outturn UCR greater than 105% of the baseline UCR, or less than 95% of the baseline UCR value, for the given risk sub-category where applicable. - 10.8 For the avoidance of doubt, this may include partial delivery of project. - 10.9 Where a delivery element meets the Clearly Identifiable Under-Delivery criteria, the licencees funding will be adjusted in line with the allowances in RIIO-2 Final Determinations.